armanriazi/rust-scratch-blockchain/README.md

 ### Currently Status: Under Refactoring
+> The repo is a prerequisite Substrate framework and it would be more nice to practice too.

-> The repo is included Rust syntax, configuration and the goal of creating scratch codes like one is becuase of having **testbed environment of Blockchain**.
+> The repo is included Rust syntax, configuration and the goal of creating scratch codes like one is becuase of providing **testbed environment of Blockchain**.

 > The Next reason is to using some **features of Rust-Lang** that I had wanted to implement it after learning Rust.